ActiveLogin/ActiveLogin.Authentication/README.md

 It is expected that you have a basic understanding of how ASP.NET Core, ASP.NET Core MVC and ASP.NET Core Authentication works before getting started.

-If this is your first external authentication provider, create or configure your `AccountController.cs` to support showing available AutehticationProviders as well as handling external logins.
+If this is your first external authentication provider, create or configure your `AccountController.cs` to support showing available AuthenticationProviders as well as handling external logins.
 An example is [provided in IdentityServerSample](https://github.com/ActiveLogin/ActiveLogin.Authentication/blob/master/samples/IdentityServerSample/Controllers/AccountController.cs).

 There are providers for both [native BankID](https://www.bankid.com/bankid-i-dina-tjanster/sa-kommer-du-igang) as well as through [GrandID (Svensk E-identitet)](https://e-identitet.se/tjanster/inloggningsmetoder/bankid/), examples of them both will follow.